 There may be times when you join a club or organization and realize after a while that it’s not for you.
 That is perfectly okay!
 Finding your niche can take time.
 The important thing is knowing what is right for you.
 If you discover a group you’re exceptionally passionate about, focus on that organization and commit to it.
 And if you don’t find what you are looking for, start something new!

-Balancing your classes with extracurricular activities can be the foundation for the best years of your life—so get out there and enjoy them!
+Balancing your classes with extracurricular activities can be the foundation for the best years of your life and help you create a winning college schedule.
+It's also a great way to acclimate to a new campus and make new friends as a transfer student.
+So get out there and enjoy them!